-Place Summary of Characteristics Possible Masterplan response Market Square This is a rich and interesting environment that is clearly of a human scale.
-Market Square is well framed with active frontages and recent public realm improvements, whilst of moderate quality, have helped to make this a successful place, with spill out space for cafes and restaurants attracting customers and bringing vibrancy and interest, even on non-market days.
-The positive qualities of Market Square are compromised by highway engineering, which is unsympathetic and makes pedestrian access to the square frustrating and difficult.
-Historic building pattern derived from burgage plots has established a clear and consistent building line maintained over time.
+This is a rich and interesting environment that is clearly of a human scale.
+Market Square is well framed with active frontages and recent public realm improvements, whilst of moderate quality, have helped to make this a successful place, with spill out space for cafes and bringing vibrancy and interest, even on non-market days.
+The positive qualities of Market Square are compromised by highway engineering, which is unsympathetic and make The public realm and count sides of the space are separated by a busy road, with limited crossing opportunities.
 The public realm is clearly defined as a consequence, but the north and south sides of the space are separated by a busy road, with limited crossing opportunities.
-Many historic buildings have been retained including buildings of local significance such as the Assembly Rooms. some late 20th Century interventions, which vary the building line and tend to be insensitive to the Conservation Area, for example the TK Maxx building.
+Many historic buildings have been retained including buildings of local significance such as the Assembly Rooms.
+Some late 20th Century interventions, which vary the building line and tend to be insensitive to the Conservation Area, for example the TK Maxx building.
 Building heights vary from 2-4 storeys.
 Materials include a use of red-brick over a sustained period, with the occasional use of white render.
 Roofs are red tile in the main.
-Features such as dormer windows, varied patterns in fenestration over time and celebrated building entrances help to create variety.
-The clocktower is a significant local landmark, anchoring the place. grain and pattern of the prevailing burgage plot morphology and be consistent in height with the surrounding properties.
+Features such as dormer windows, varied patterns in Routes to the station s Sum ics Possible Masterplan response nedestrian access to the square a rich and interesting ent that is clearly of a cale.
+Market Square is ed with active frontages cent public realm nents, whilst of quality, have helped to a successful place, with space for cafes and ts attracting customers nging vibrancy and even on non-market e positive qualities of quare are compromised ay engineering, which is thetic and makes in access to the square g and difficult. and consistent building line early defined as a consequence, sides of the space are separated nited crossing opportunities.
+Is have been retained including ificance such as the Assembly y interventions, which vary the nd to be insensitive to the example the TK Maxx building. rom 2-4 storeys.
+Is of red-brick over a sustained onal use of white render.
+Roofs her windows, varied patterns in me and celebrated building e variety.
 A palette of materials should be set out, with principles requiring new proposals to use selected materials in an architecturally appropriate way.
 Approaches to building entrances, fenestration and shop-front design should be appropriate for the conservation area setting.
 A wider public realm enhancement scheme should be considered, to link the north and south sides of the square by making crossing much easier for pedestrians.
 Cycle lanes should be provided for safe cycling.
+Routes to the station should be improved through a combination of measures including through the design of new development,